tangowhisky37/CoderDojo/README.md

 ## What Are The Courses Offered

 The following courses are available at Coder Dojo Altona North.
-Please note that not all courses are on offer for every semester.
+Please note that not all courses might be on offer every semester.

+* Microbit fundamentals -
+  * BBC Microbit Fundamentals I
+  * BBC Microbit Fundamentals II
+  * BBC Microbit Making & Creating
+* Electronics 101 -
+  * Introduction to electronics using the BBC Microbit
+  * Introduction to electronics using the Raspberry Pi (Planned)
+  * Introduction to electronics using the Arduino (Planned)
+* Web development fundamentals -
+  * Fundamentals of Web Development
+* Python fundamentals -
+  * Python for Kids
+  * Python fundamentals
+  * Python on the BBC Microbit
+* Scratch fundamentals & advanced courses -
+  * Scratch 101
+  * Scratch Term 1 : Fundamentals
+  * Scratch Term 2 : Advanced
+  * Scratch Term 3 : Advanced
-- ScratchJr - Playful Learning (5-6 year olds)
+  * Scratch Junior : Playful Learning (5-6 year olds)
-- Scratch 101 - MIT Tutorials
-- Term I Scratch Fundamentals - CodeClub Tutorials
-- Term II Scratch Fundamentals - CodeClub Tutorials
-- Term III Advanced Scratch - CodeClub Tutorials
-- Developing Games In Scratch
+  * Developing Games In Scratch
-- Electronics 101 (BBC Miro:bit, Arduino, Raspberry Pi based)
-- Fundamentals Of Website Programming (HTML, Javascript)
-- Python 101 through CodeCombat (Parent's need to purchase a subscription)
-- Python Fundamentals - CodeClub Tutorials
-- CoffeeScript 101 through CodeMonkey (Parent's need to purchase a subscription)
+* Miscellaneous -
+  * Code Monkey - Introduction to Coffeescript
+  * Code Combat - Introduction To Computer Science
-- Programming with Minecraft (Planned)
+  * Programming with Minecraft (Planned)

 Parents are requested to check with the team to confirm which course is being offered.
 Based on availability of volunteers we'll consider offering additional courses.